B C C Fuba India Ltd.

 The following appointments to the Board are proposed:

-Mrs. Mona Tayal was inducted as an Additional Director on the Board.
-As per theprovisions of Section 161 of the Companies Act 2013 she holds office only up to the dateof the Annual General Meeting of the Company.
-Approval of the Shareholders is being soughtfor her appointment as Director (Non-Executive) in the ensuing Annual General Meetingpursuant to the provisions of the Section 160 of the Companies Act 2013.
+Mr. Abhinav Bhardwaj was inducted as an Additional Director on the Board.
+As per theprovisions of Section 161 of the Companies Act 2013 he holds office only up to the dateof this Annual General Meeting of the Company.
+Approval of the Shareholders is beingsought for his appointment as an Executive Director in the ensuing Annual General Meetingpursuant to the provisions of the Section 160 of the Companies Act 2013.
 Being eligiblethe Board recommends his appointment.

 CHANGES IN KMP